 Annotate the pid (project id) with @ColumnInfo(index = true)

-Task 2: Creating the DAO Interface
+Create the data sources as DAO Interface

-For the todo app should allow the following:

-Add a new project

-Update an existing project

-Get all projects

-Delete a project and all associated Todos

-Add a new todo

-Update an existing todo

-Get all todos for a project id

-Delete a specific todo.

-Create TodoDao interface under the data package and annotate with @Dao

-TodoDao interface should have the following methods to deliver the use cases above:
+Create ProjectDao interface under the datasource package and annotate with @Dao.
+Then add the following methods.
+Annotate the methods with the appropriate @Query, @Delete , @Insert , @Upsert annotations.
+E.g.,

-fun observeProjects(): Flow<List<Project>> fun observeTodos(pid : Int): Flow<List<Todo>> suspend fun addProject(project: Project)
+@Query("select * from Project") fun observeProjects(): Flow<List<Project>>

+suspend fun addProject(project: Project)

 suspend fun deleteProject(project: Project)

+Create TodoDao interface under the datasource package and annotate with @Dao.
+Then add the following methods.
+Annotate the methods with the appropriate @Query, @Delete , @Insert , @Upsert annotations.

-suspend fun getTodo(id: Int): Todo suspend fun upsertTodo(todo: Todo) : Long suspend fun deleteTodo(todo: Todo): Int
+fun observeTodos(pid : Int): Flow<List<Todo>> suspend fun getTodo(id: Int): Todo suspend fun upsertTodo(todo: Todo) : Long suspend fun deleteTodo(todo: Todo): Int

-Use the appropriate @Query, @Delete , @Insert , @Upsert to annotate methods of the TodoDao interface.

-e.g. To get all projects you should annotate the getProjects function as follows.

-@Query("select * from Project") fun observeProjects(): Flow<List<Project>>

-Task 3: Creating the Room Database
+Create the Room Database class

-In this task, you create a Room database that uses the Entity and DAO that you created in the previous task.
-This class creates (if does not exit) and connects to the database.
-It serves as the main access point to get DAOs to interact with DB .
+Create a Room database abstract class that extends RoomDatabase and annotated with @Database.

+It should provide a singleton dbInstance object created using Room.databaseBuilder() to create (if does not exit) and connect to the database.
+Also, it serves as the main access point to get the DAOs to interact with the database.

-Create a public abstract class named TodoDatabse that extends RoomDatabase.
-This class serves as the main access point to interact with our todo list database.
+Create a public abstract class named TodoDB that extends RoomDatabase.
 The class is abstract because Room will generate the implementation.

 Annotate the class with @Database and pass as arguments: list the app entities and the version number.

-@Database(entities = [Todo::class, Project::class], version = 1, exportSchema = false)
+@Database(entities = [Todo::class, Project::class], version = 1)

-Inside the class define an abstract methodRoom will generate the implementation body.
+Inside the class define 2 abstract methods to return the return the DAOs created earlier.
+Room will generate the implementation body.